borahuho/DevOps6/README.md

 ```
 ## Mission

-Read your mission in ~/vagrant/mission
+Read your mission in the directory "Opdracht".

 ## Network
 Vagrant VM will be set up with 2 network adapters